akijowski/home-server/README.md

 ## Tools

 A breakdown of information on the applications, or tools, used to manage the network is documented under [documentation/tooling](./documentation/tooling.md).

+## Note

+Look in to managing brocade switch config with https://github.com/ipcjk/mlxsh